microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/ImpulseExplained.md

 These coding mistakes are essentially two sides of the same coin.

-For example, it would be a mistake for the deterministic `Fork1` handler to make a [non-deterministic] web-service call, even if it used a self-call `Impulse2` to log/apply the web-service call result (the `Impulse2` handler would update app state with the result).
+For example, in the diagram above, it would be a mistake for the deterministic `Fork1` handler to make a [non-deterministic] web-service call, even if it used a self-call `Impulse2` to log/apply the web-service call result (the `Impulse2` handler would update app state with the result).
 During recovery this would lead to a deterministic message (`Fork1`) sending an Impulse message (`Impulse2`), which is invalid.
 One solution would be to acquire _all_ required non-deterministic data first, then pass it in the original Impulse message.

 <br/>